this-isnt-me/ogPypeline/docs/source/hydraulicformulas.rst

    * - diameter_units
      - bit diameter units (String)

 The function takes in two value inputs(Integers or Floats) and one units input(Strings).
 To see the range of diameter units that can be input into the function see the Length units section under General Conversions.
-The function returns a dictonary of hyraulic horsepower by area.
+The function returns a dictionary of hydraulic horsepower by area.

 .. code:: python